nlmixr2/nlmixr2est/cran-comments.md

  - `n2ll` has been changed to `ll` to specify individual log-likelihoods.
 This was only used in simulation and was not well documented.

+ - log-likelihood requires a more recent version of `rxode2`.
+Since it takes a while to compile, this version was made compatible with the old version of rxode2 while compilation issues will be addressed later.

 ### FOCEi covariance calculation